Risks for lung cancer

 Lupus

-Systemic lupus erythematosus (SLE or lupus) is an autoimmune disease.
-Lupus can affect various parts of the body and cause inflammation of the skin, joints, blood vessels, nervous system and internal organs such as the heart, lungs and kidneys.
+Systemic lupus erythematosus is a disease that causes inflammation of the skin, joints, blood vessels, nervous system and internal organs such as the heart, lungs and kidneys.
 People with lupus have a higher risk for lung cancer.

 Beta carotene is a type of antioxidant.
-Some clinical trials found that people who smoked more than 1 pack per day and who were given high-dose beta carotene supplements had a greater risk of developing lung cancer.
+People who smoke and take high-dose beta carotene supplements have a higher risk of lung cancer.

 Possible risk factors